GlasgowEmbedded/glasgow/README.md

 ### ... with Linux?

+**Multiple people have reported various issues with the installation instructions below.
+If any part of these does not work, please file it as a bug, so that the experience can be made more smooth for everyone.**

 You will need git, build tools, sdcc, Python 3.7 (or a newer version, in which case replace `3.7` with that version below).
 On a Debian or Ubuntu system these can be installed with:

     apt-get install --no-install-recommends git build-essential sdcc \